blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

     The OpenGL driver does not use the RenderingDevice abstraction.

-To make the complexity of modern low-level graphics APIs more manageable, Godot uses its own abstraction called RenderingDevice.
+To make the complexity of modern low-level graphics APIs more manageable, Blazium uses its own abstraction called RenderingDevice.

 This means that when writing code for modern rendering methods, you don't actually use the Vulkan, Direct3D 12, or Metal APIs directly.
 While this is still